open-telemetry/opentelemetry-collector-contrib/pkg/stanza/docs/operators/file_input.md

 ### Header Metadata Parsing

-To enable header metadata parsing,
+To enable header metadata parsing, the `filelog.allowHeaderMetadataParsing` feature gate must be set.

 If set, the file input operator will attempt to read a header from the start of the file.
 Each header line must match the `header.line_start_pattern` pattern.
 After the header is fully read, the full multiline header is set to the `body` of an entry, and emitted into an embedded pipeline specified by `header.metadata_operators`.
 Any attributes on the resultant entry from the embedded pipeline will be used as initial attributes for any log lines emitted from this file.